-Students with complete housing contracts, paid admission deposit, and complete registration for orientation by May 1 will receive their housing assignment in late June.
+Students with complete housing contracts, paid admission deposit, and complete registration for orientation by May 1 will receive more information about housing assignments in late June.
 Rooms will be allocated in contract number order based on the building and room type preferences provided by the student.
 Remember that if you mutually select a roommate on your housing contract, you and your roommate will receive an assignment at the later/worst of your two contract numbers.
 Assignment in a building and/or room type that is not your preference is not grounds for cancellation/termination of this contract.

 Rental rates vary by building and room type.
 Our current rental rate chart is available on our website.

 You will list building and room type preferences on your housing portal.
 Housing staff will assign you to your room.
-Your assignment information will be available on the housing portal in mid-June for Summer C, and late June for Fall/Spring We have many types of buildings, room types, and programs.
+Your assignment information will be available on the housing portal in mid-June for Summer B, and late June/ early July for Fall/Spring We have many types of buildings, room types, and programs.
 You are encouraged to research options and call us with questions.
 Click here for more information about our residence halls.

 Each residence hall may contain several room types.
 These are the most common room types available for new incoming students: